cuhsat/pssst/src/cli/README.md

 * Requests 2.0
 * PyCrypto 2.6

-> If you use Python 2.7 the pyASN1, pyOpenSSL and ndg-httpsclient packages are
+> If you use Python 2.7 the pyASN1, pyOpenSSL and ndg-httpsclient
-> also required for verified HTTPS connections.
+> packages are also required for verified HTTPS connections.

 ----
-Please use the `--help` option to show further help.
+Please use the `--help` option for further help.